Pysched/Dm-MyFit/README.md

 * Each product when hovered over has a scale css element attached to it, to provide the user with a closer look at t he image
 * Each product is arranged within a card element, thathas the products

+#### Product details Page

+* On selection of a product, the user is taken to the product deatils page
+* Product details; sku, rating, price, description, recommended for, add to cart button are present
+* Reviews and ratings left by registered users

+#### Reviews

+* On product detail page, a registered user has the option to leave a review and to rate the product.
+This is made via a form that has an input field for ratings with options from no rating to 5.

+#### Bag

+* on the bag page, the user can see its selected products displayed on top of each other.
+Each product from the bag contains its image, name, price, quantity selected and the subtotal which is price multiplied by quantity
+* the user has the option to update each products quantity or remove it
+* on bottom right of the page, the grand total with delivery included is displayed and two buttons.
+One to proceed to checkout and one to go back and shop more

+#### Checkout

+* Checkout form with required fields
+* Payment form from Stripe that takes: card number, CVC, expiry date and ZIP code
+* Order summary, with product details, quantity, sizes, delivery charge and grandtotal.

+#### Emails

+* Upon signing up to the site the user is sent an activation email, this email actually arrivals at the address provided

+#### Register and login

+* Register form asks for details and checks for confirms matches
+* login form check sagainst saved details
+* Confirmation email for registering
+* Facility to change password or forgotten password fix

+#### Profile

+* Registered users can use this link to check their order history
+* This feature isnt availe to non registered users
+* Previous orders can be selected and read from the database to the order history form

+#### Contact

+* contains the contact details of the business: email and phone number
+* contains a form for message

+#### Footer

+* Has branding logo that is a home button
+* Has clickable and functioning links to navigation and sign up or register
+* Copyright logo

 ### Features Left to Implement